19hours/sg-statutes/Acts/State Courts Act.md

 [15/93]

-### Jurisdiction in actions of contract and tort

-20\.—(1) A District Court shall have jurisdiction to hear and try any action founded on contract or tort where —

-(a) the debt, demand or damage claimed does not exceed the District Court limit, whether on balance of account or otherwise; or

-(b) there is no claim for money, and the remedy or relief sought in the action is in respect of a subject-matter the value of which does not exceed the District Court limit.

-[15/93]

-(2) A District Court shall have jurisdiction to hear and try any action where the debt or demand claimed consists of a balance not exceeding the District Court limit after a set-off of any debt or demand claimed or recoverable by the defendant from the plaintiff, being a set-off admitted by the plaintiff in the particulars of his claim or demand.

-[6/76; 3/86; 15/93]

-### Jurisdiction in actions for recovery of money under any written law

-21\.—(1) A District Court shall have jurisdiction to hear and try any action for the recovery of a sum which is recoverable under any written law, if —

-(a) it is not expressly provided by that or any other written law that such sums shall be recoverable only in some other court; and

-(b) the amount claimed in the action does not exceed the District Court limit.

-[15/93]

-(2) For the purposes of this section, “sum” shall not include a fine to which any person is liable on conviction.

-[15/93]
+20\.
+[Repealed by Act 31/2010 wef 01/01/2011]

+21\.
+[Repealed by Act 31/2010 wef 01/01/2011]

 ### Abandonment of part of claim to give District Court jurisdiction

-22\.—(1) Where a plaintiff has a cause of action which exceeds the District Court limit in which, if it did not exceed the District Court limit, a District Court would have jurisdiction under section 20(1)(a) or (2) or 21, the plaintiff may abandon the excess and thereupon a District Court shall have jurisdiction to hear and try the action, provided that the plaintiff shall not recover in the action an amount exceeding the District Court limit.
+22\.—(1) Where the amount claimed in an action exceeds the District Court limit, or any remedy or relief sought in an action is in respect of a subject-matter the value of which exceeds the District Court limit, and a District Court would have jurisdiction under section 19(2) to hear and try the action if the amount or value, as the case may be, did not exceed the District Court limit, the plaintiff may abandon the excess amount or that remedy or relief, as the case may be, and thereupon a District Court shall have jurisdiction under section 19(2) to hear and try the action, provided that the plaintiff —

-[15/93]
+(a) shall not recover in the action an amount exceeding the District Court limit; and

+(b) shall not obtain in the action any remedy or relief in respect of a subject-matter the value of which exceeds the District Court limit.

+[31/2010 wef 01/01/2011]

 (2) Where a District Court has jurisdiction to hear and try an action by virtue of this section, the judgment of the court in the action shall be in full discharge of all demands in respect of the cause of action.